What is Federal Work-Study?

 How it works:

-- After a student is hired, they complete a Student & Employer Information Form within the Student Jobs platform.
+3. After a student is hired, the student completes a Student & Employer Information Form within the Student Jobs platform.

-- Students are paid through the UW Payroll System, and Federal Work-Study partners are invoiced for their portion of the students’ wages on a monthly basis.
+4. Students are paid through the UW Payroll System, and Federal Work-Study partners are invoiced for their portion of student wages on a monthly basis.

 Frequently Asked Questions